 Friend, if you've stumbled upon this site because you're tearing your hair out over your child's behaviour and attitude, and wondering if attachment difficulties might be at the heart of it all, welcome.
 You are not alone - I'm an adoptive mum, and battle attachment difficulties every day with my … [Read more...] about UNDERSTANDING DISORGANIZED ATTACHMENT IN YOUR CHILD: WHAT, WHY AND HOW?

-Even though I've been an adoptive parent for four years, attachment styles in children still confuse me.
-It's a complicated area of psychology for sure - but in case we weren't perplexed enough, it turns out that different professionals use different words for each attachment style too!
-As if our … [Read more...] about THE FOUR TYPES OF ATTACHMENT STYLES EXPLAINED (A NO-FUSS GUIDE BY AN ADOPTER)
+Even though I've been an adoptive parent for several years, the various different types of attachment styles in children still confuse me.
+It's a complicated area of psychology for sure - but in case we weren't perplexed enough, it turns out that different professionals use different words for … [Read more...] about THE FOUR TYPES OF ATTACHMENT STYLES EXPLAINED

 There was a particularly poignant moment of our adoption preparation training which I remember for its tear-jerking tenderness.
 Let me back-track a little, for those of you who haven't had the pleasure of attending adoption training.
 In the UK it lasts for four days, and appears to have been … [Read more...] about DO YOU HAVE TO TELL A CHILD THEY ARE ADOPTED?